Youth Services in Libraries and Information Agencies

 - Another course negotiated with the advisor.

-All twelve hours of coursework taken for this Academic Certificate can be applied toward the Master’s Program in the University of North Texas Department of Library and Information Sciences.
-The Department of Library and Information Sciences offers a Master’s Degree in Library and Information Sciences with a program of study emphasis in Youth Librarianship as well as seven other Programs of Study.
-The Department of Library and Information Sciences Master's degree requires 36 hours of course work for completion.
-Information about tuition and fee rate schedules for the Academic Certificate courses can be found on the on the Student Accounting and Cashiering Services Website.
+All twelve hours of coursework taken for this Academic Certificate can be applied toward the Master’s Program in the University of North Texas Department of Information Science.
+The Department of Information Science offers a Master Degree in Library Science or Information Science with a program of study emphasis in Youth Librarianship as well as seven other Programs of Study.
+The Master's degree requires 36 hours of course work for completion.
+Information about tuition and fee rate schedules for the Academic Certificate courses can be found on the Student Accounting and Cashiering Services Website.